copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Cancelled thiefstones can be reactivated by dipping them in a non-cursed potion of restore ability.
 This will key them to the level and space where the player is currently standing.
+- Monkeys get a short, one-time burst of speed after stealing an item.

 ### Interface changes